asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 Brandon spent Sunday morning running down another angle: Palmer's father's insurance agency.

 Jennifer had mentioned Palmer worked there briefly in his twenties, hated it, left to pursue real estate.
-It was a long shot—insurance work wasn't exactly the stuff of murder plots—but Brandon was running out of obvious leads.
+It was a long shot—insurance work wasn't exactly the stuff of murder and intrigue—but Brandon was running out of obvious leads.

 He found the agency online.
 Palmer Insurance Services.
 Sold five years ago when Palmer's father died.
 Now operating under a different name, different ownership.
 The original business had been small—maybe a dozen employees, serving local clients in the Omaha area.

 Brandon called the current owner, identified himself, asked if they had any records from the Palmer era.

 "Some," the woman said.
 Her name was Carol Hendricks.
 She sounded tired.
 "We kept client files for seven years after the sale per the contract.
 After that, we shredded most of it.
 Why?"
+>NITPICK: An earlier paragraph says sale happened 5 years ago, but she says they destroyed files after keeping them for 7 years.

 "I'm investigating the murder of Michael Palmer.
 He worked at the agency in the early nineties."